To,

 Umesh M. Katre has resigned as Director of the Company and Member of the Audit Committee

-and accordingly Company appointed Mr. Kalpesh Thakorbhai Mistry, Additional Non
+and accordingly Company appointed Mr. Kalpesh Thakorbhai Mistry, Independent Director as

 Sr. No. |